colab-nyuad/CrunchQA/README.md

      }
    }
 ```
 ***Numeric constraint*** reflects the key words "more than", "less than", "at least".
-This constraint also supports two settings: filtering records by applying the specified condition on the columns values or counting over edges and then applying the specified condition on this count.
+This constraint also supports two settings:

+(1) filtering records by applying the specified condition on the columns values, or

+(2) counting over edges and then applying the specified condition on this count.

 For the first setting we just need to specify the condition in the format ["entity", ">|=|<",200].
 For the second setting we need to specify:
 - "group_by" - the list of columns to group by
 - "count_over" - the column we count over while grouping and on which the condition will be applied
 - "numeric": condition in the format ["", ">|=|<", number]